a-zahi2002/Nexus_KPI/QUICK_START.md

 ## Step 3: Log In (30 seconds)

-1. Open the Nexus app
+1. Open the SabraLeos app
 2. Log in with:
    - Email: `admin@example.com`
    - Password: `nexus123`